-The two courses, Math 148 and 150, consist of precalculus concepts and skills needed by the student entering the regular calculus sequence (151, 152, ...).
+The two courses, Math 148 and 150, consist of precalculus concepts and skills needed by the student entering the regular calculus sequence (151, 152,...).
 The purpose of the two courses is to prepare the student for Math 151 (calculus).

-Students with majors in the College of Engineering and the College of Mathematics and Physical Sciences generally elect this course.
-Some students in the College of Agriculture, Education and the College of Biological Sciences also elect this course.
+Students with majors in the College of Engineering and the College of Mathematics and Physical Sciences generally take this course.
+Some majors in the College of Agriculutre, Education and the College of Biological Sciences also require this course.

 The students in this course have a very wide range of abilities and interests.
-Their background consists of some knowledge of highschool algebra.
+Their background consists of some knowledge of high-school algebra.
 The overall attitude of the student audience is good.
 They are usually well motivated.